FelixTJDietrich/homepage/src/pages/posts/002-you-got-me-mad-now.md

 My sentiment of disliking anime, and the weirdos who watch it, got carried on until I was about 19, around 2017.
 I rewatched Avatar the Last Airbender (2005), a show I always liked to watch on Nickelodeon as a child, arguably not anime.
 Then I watched its spin-off: The Legend of Korra (2012).
 I was wondering if there are similar shows out there and found the anime Full Metal Alchemist: Brotherhood (2009).
 I watched its 64 episodes in 3 days...
 I enjoyed it even though it’s anime.
 Still, I was opposed to watching anime, but I was bored.
 A good friend had mentioned Attack on Titan (2013).
 I watched the first episode.
 I watched the second episode.
 I watched the rest of season two (2017).
 I got hooked again.
 I watched the next anime.
 And the next.
 Thus, my second anime phase had begun.

 Opinions of other ignorant people destroyed this medium for me initially.
 I really began to like anime again and felt really stupid for letting other people compromise my interests and self.
-I felt ignorant myself because I also carried around this negative sentiment for people who like anime for too long.
+I felt ignorant myself because I also carried around this negative sentiment around anime for too long.
 Same holds for other things as well, I realized that I'm ignorant, early 2018.

 ## You got me mad now - 歪みねぇな！